Wentril/kubernetes_workshop/course.md

 minikube delete --all
 ```

-You can manage the minikube cluster further but for that please refer to the [Minikube documentation](https://minikube.sigs.k8s.io/docs) as it is out of the scope of this workshop.
+You can manage the minikube cluster further, but for that, please refer to the [Minikube documentation](https://minikube.sigs.k8s.io/docs) as it is out of the scope of this workshop.

 We will use Minikube for the rest of the workshop, but you can also use other methods to install Kubernetes, such as `kubeadm`, `k3s`, or managed Kubernetes services like AWS EKS, GKE, or Azure AKS.
 The concepts and commands will be similar, but the installation process may vary.